zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}UID is the unique in time and space value for this object.
+    <dd>UID is the unique in time and space value for this object.
 It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.

 Populated by the system.
 Read-only.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids{{% /md %}}</dd>
+More info: http://kubernetes.io/docs/user-guide/identifiers#uids</dd>

 </dl>
-{{% /choosable %}}

-{{% choosable language go %}}
 <dl class="resources-properties">

     <dt class="property-optional"